 For many healthcare organizations, managing cash flow is a regular challenge.
-While insurance carriers demand more and reimburse less, the time between date of treatment to when a carrier issues payment continues to increase.
-This time lapse adds to the difficulty of managing cash flow and this, of course, is just speaking to the cases where patients have insurance AND have met their deductible.
+While insurance carriers demand more and reimburse less, the time between the date of treatment to when a carrier issues payment continues to increase.
+This time-lapse adds to the difficulty of managing cash flow for medical practices, and this, of course, is just speaking to the cases where patients have insurance and have met their deductible.

 Furthermore, when LOP account balances are paid, the vast majority are not paid in full.
 Almost all payments come with reduction requests.
 Not only do healthcare practices not have comparative data to understand what reduction amounts are equitable, but most do not have an attorney or paralegal on staff to assess reductions or underwrite cases prior to seeing personal injury patients.